 Proficiency in Python

-All class assignments will be in TensorFlow (we provide a class for TensorFlow introduction here for those who aren’t as familiar with TensorFlow).
-If you have a lot of programming experience but in a different language (such as C, C++ and Matlab) you will probably be fine.
+All class assignments will use the TensorFlow framework (we provide a class for TensorFlow introduction here for those who aren’t as familiar with TensorFlow).
+If you have a lot of programming experience but in a different language (such as C, C++, and Matlab) you will probably be fine.

 Basic Probability and Statistics, Linear Algebra.

 You should know basics of probabilities, Gaussian distributions, mean, standard deviation, etc.

 If you have knowledge of Machine Learning course and digital image processing course, it will help you a lot in taking this course.

 We will be formulating cost functions, taking derivatives and performing optimization with gradient descent.